1861

 - Companies D, F, H, K garrison Fort Jefferson;

-- Special “Florida Rangers” detachment from A Company ordered to rehabilitate Fort Myers, abandoned in 1858 after U.S. government’s third war with Seminole Indians, and to secure food for Union troops via raids on Confederate sympathizer cattle herds
+- Special “Florida Rangers” detachment from Company A ordered to rehabilitate Fort Myers, abandoned in 1858 after U.S. government’s third war with Seminole Indians, and to secure food for Union troops via raids on Confederate sympathizer cattle herds

 1864 – Red River Campaign